Ikigai and purpose-inspired learning

 iv) what they might get recognition for.

 Using the ikigai process leads students to a more profound understanding of themselves and this can help sharpen their decisions on the things they enjoy and where they should focus their efforts.
-If students have time to focus on those four key areas, it will support the pathway that can lead to purpose and self-fulfillment.
+If students have time to focus on those four key areas, it will support the pathway that can lead to purpose and self-fulfilment.

 One's purpose can be broad and encompass many things.
 Maybe you have a passion for one specific thing, for example, cars, and this passion might lead you to mechanical engineering, car design, racing; the options are endless.
 Maybe you have a passion for learning; you love the feeling of flow when you are engaged in learning new things and don’t have one specific purpose or ‘craft’ as such, but enjoy the journey that new learning experiences provide.

 If you find your purpose, you will want to spend a lifetime cultivating that craft you love.
 The feeling where time goes by fast because you have been so engaged in your learning, will be regular and personal fulfilment will increase.

 A learning community must cultivate and inspire its individuals to have a purpose for learning.
 This can support the pathway of the lifelong learner and ensure that the guiding light of success that learning can create is always bright and burning.
 If a community can succeed in supporting each of its students to find that purpose, then learning might just become as attractive to them as the on-demand world that they live in.

 To see examples from some of our learners' projects as they explore and dive deeper into finding their own purpose, this playlist from our Learnlife Barcelona hub may offer some insight into how our learners find their why in our Learnlife Barcelona hub.